input-output-hk/cardano-node-wiki/Benchmarking.md

 1. `p` means "profile", so we want to run a benchmark with particular profile.
 2. `training` is a batch name we use to describe this benchmark.
 3. `origin/master` is a commit spec for `cardano-node` repository, here we want to take the latest commit from the `master` branch.
+It's possible to use a commit hash as well.
+4. `k2-5ep-360kTx-7000kU-1250kD-80kbs` is a profile name.